Humber River Hospital

 Humber River Hospital is a major acute care hospital in Toronto, Ontario, Canada, located in the northwest part of Toronto, near Highway 401 and Keele Street.
 It is a large community hospital offering emergency and intensive care services, maternal and child services along with other services such as cardiology, orthopaedic surgery and cancer care.
 In the 2019-2020 fiscal year there were nearly 30,000 inpatient stays with an average length of stay of 7.0 days, and 135,000 emergency department visits.

 History

 Humber River Hospital is the merged facility of three previous hospitals: Humber Memorial Hospital on Church Street in the former town of Weston, the York-Finch Hospital and the Northwestern General Hospital.
 The three hospitals were part of the Humber River Regional Hospital health network.

 Construction on the CA$1.6 billion facility began in October 2011 on the site of a former Ministry of Transportation of Ontario parking lot on Keele Street north of the 401 highway.
 The Plenary Health Care Partnerships consortium was the builder of the hospital.
-The new hospital was designed by HDR Architects, engineered by WSP and built by PCL.
+The new hospital was designed by HDR Architects, NOT engineered by WSP but, rather multiple smaller local engineering firms and built by PCL.
 The new hospital opened in 2015.